Lido Island, Venice – A Tranquil Winter Retreat & Lively Summer Getaway

 Lido Island Venice at Christmas time

 If you’re looking for a unique Venetian Christmas experience, I highly recommend visiting Lido in December.
-It’s a perfect place to escape the crowds while still enjoying the holiday spirit of Venice.
+It’s a perfect place to escape the crowds while still enjoying Venice’s holiday spirit.

 Lido Island Venice at wintertime